-As from 1st April there are new legal requirements from Causeway Coast and Glens regarding waste presented at their waste recycling centres ( although due to the virus they are not yet fully implemented).
+As from the start of April there are new legal requirements from Causeway Coast and Glens regarding waste presented at their waste recycling centres ( although due to the virus they are not yet fully implemented).

-We intend to provide bins for the following categories :-
+We intend to provide central receptacles for the following categories :-

 Paper & Cardboard

-Cardboard must be cut to size to fit in the receptacle.
-Newspapers, Magazines, Cereal boxes and any other cardboard packaging.
+Cardboard must be cut to size and folded to fit in the receptacle.
+Newspapers, Magazines, Cereal boxes and any other cardboard packaging must be folded flat.

 Bottles & Glass containers

 There are 2 bins for glass.
 A coloured glass bin and a clear glass bin.
 Alcohol bottles can be place directly in the bin, but food glass containers glass (e.g. jam, sauce, etc.,) must be washed clean.